 I have decided my colour scheme will be whites with some light green-blue items.

 It’s often said, “Edit, Edit, Edit!” when it comes to home decorating.
 So go for less but bigger items.
 Lots of small items can make a shelf look cluttered.

-My Less But Bigger Choices: Blue jar vase, rattan candle holder, old books, scrapbooking albums.
+My Less But Bigger Choices: Blue jar, candle holder, large old books,

-Create an arrangement by varying the height of objects when styling a bookshelf.
+When decorating shelves you want to create an arrangement by varying the height of objects.
+Include some shorter items and taller items.
 For example; place books horizontally as well as vertically.

-My Arrangements: books both horizontally and vertically, as well as photo frames.
-Then a few smaller items such as tealight candles and shells next to my larger pieces.
+For decorating the shelves in my living room I am thinking of arranging books both horizontally and vertically, as well as photo frames.
+Then placing a few smaller items such as tealight candles and shells next to the larger pieces.

 Tip 4.
 Balance

 Think of an old fashioned scale when decorating shelves.
 If there is something large or heavy on one side, you can put something of similar weight on the other side.